 My teaching lives at the intersection of history, technology, and what we know about how students learn in the humanities.
 Over the past decade much of my undergraduate teaching has shifted to focus on giving my students the practical tools they need to translate their learning about the past into marketable job skills beyond the obvious choices available to the average history major.
-Courses I teach most regularly include: The Appalachian Trail (a digital public history course), Historical Methods (which I teach as a digital humanities methods course), Nationalism in Eastern Europe, The Digital Past (a university general education course), the capstone seminar for history majors, and Teaching History in the Digital Age, which is part of our online graduate certificate in Digital Public Humanities.
+Courses I teach most regularly include: The Appalachian Trail (a digital public history course), Historical Methods (which I teach as a digital humanities methods course), Nationalism in Eastern Europe, The Digital Past (a university general education course), the capstone seminar for history majors, Digital Public History and Teaching History in the Digital Age, two courses in our online graduate certificate in Digital Public Humanities.

 Among the awards I’ve received for my teaching innovation are: